91priyansh/facetime/README.md

 # facetime

 Flutter videocall application using agora sdk and firestore.
 Plays ringtone when call arrives and also inform user through notification when app is killed or minimized.
+Visit issues section to see preview of app.

+#Snapshots

 #Functionality